goodluckxu-go/goapi/README.md

   - default media type 'application/x-www-form-urlencoded', if file exists 'multipart/form-data'
   - Value is an alias for a field, 'omitempty' is nullable
 - file
-  - Can use commonly used *multipart.FileHeader or []*multipart.FileHeader
+  - Can use commonly used '*multipart.FileHeader' or '[]*multipart.FileHeader'
   - default media type 'multipart/form-data'
   - Value is an alias for a field, 'omitempty' is nullable
 - body
-  - The values are xml and json, Multiple uses ',' segmentation
+  - The values are 'xml' and 'json', Multiple uses ',' segmentation
   - Value of json is media type 'application/json', xml is media type 'application/xml'
   - Body of tag use value, 'omitempty' is nullable
 ### Structure tag annotation